Photo credit: tokechan.deviantart.com

 My head grew drowsy while I shrugged my shoulders and thought, fuck that bitch.
-Really, she wasn’t very chill, but I was as nice as I could be to her.
+Really, she’s wasn’t very chill, but I was as nice as I could be to her.
 She reminded me of the old lady from the Gilmore Girls.
 That was the only way I could be satisfied while painfully working with such a –

 I went to my closet, the janitor’s closet, and grabbed the aged basic plastic broom stick and I also grabbed the mop that used to be white.
 After a while, the mop appeared like a crispy taco shell.
-The crispy mop looked like a weapon in a horror film, I swear to God, it was disgusting.
+The crusty mop looked like a weapon in a horror film, I swear to God, it was disgusting.

 On my way to clean up the mess on isle 4, I purposely dragged my feet and made it clear that I hated my job.
 Just for shits and gigs.

 Suddenly, something out of the ordinary stole my attention from my task and threw me off.
 I only saw it from the corner of my eye, but I watched three packs of 24-roll toilet paper fall from the shelf.

 Logical explanation, I told myself.
 Nothing is every out of the ordinary, I just became too usual.
 I make habit out of every day, to repeat yesterday and then the day before and the day before that.
 I think about that a lot.
 Nevertheless, I was stunned when I saw a pair of legs appear from the bottom shelf of the toilet paper/paper towel isle.

 Logical explanation, I told myself.
 It’s just an innocent kid doing hid kid thing.

 I can only fool myself for so long before I trust me again.
 You feel me?